alvelvis/Interrogat-rio/README.md

 # Interrogatório

-Interrogatório is an enviroment for querying and editing annotated corpora in the [CoNLL-U](https://universaldependencies.org/format.html) format.
-It is available in Portuguese and English, depending on the user's web browser language, and it's been used in several research projects at PUC-Rio, including **Linguistic resources for Portuguese Natural Language Processing** from the Linguistics Department of PUC-Rio, in Brazil, under the supervision of Prof. Cláudia Freitas, and project [**Petrolês**](https://petroles.puc-rio.ai), at the Applied Computational Intelligence Laboratory from PUC-Rio.
+Interrogatório is an environment for querying and editing annotated corpora in the [CoNLL-U](https://universaldependencies.org/format.html) format.
+It is available in Portuguese and English, based on the user's web browser language.
+It was developed under the supervision of Prof. Cláudia Freitas and it's been used in several research projects, including **Linguistic resources for Portuguese Natural Language Processing** from the Linguistics Department of PUC-Rio (Brazil), project [**Petrolês**](https://petroles.puc-rio.ai), at the Applied Computational Intelligence Laboratory from PUC-Rio, and [**POeTiSA**](https://sites.google.com/icmc.usp.br/poetisa/the-project?authuser=0), at the [Center for Artificial Intelligence (C4AI)](https://c4ai.inova.usp.br/) of the University of São Paulo.

 [Live demo](https://interrogatorio.souelvis.dev)